 Sicily is the largest of the Italian islands, and has long seduced travelers with its natural wonders and cultural treasures.
 It boasts wonderful weather, and a diverse range of culinary influences.

 Natural wonders abound here, and the juxtaposition of sea, volcano and mountain scenery makes a stunning backdrop for outdoor activities.
 The island is full of history, bursting at the seams with ancient artistic and architectural gems.
-When it comes to ancient Greek architecture, Sicily actually rivals Greece.

 There are many incredible reasons to visit Sicily.
-The following are to name just a few.
+The following are just to name a few!

 5 Reasons You Should Visit Sicily